RedisLabs/redislabs-docs/content/kubernetes/deployment/_index.md

 ]
 ---

-This section lists the different ways to set up and run Redis Enterprise on Kubernetes.
+This section lists the different ways to set up and run Redis Enterprise for Kubernetes.
 You can deploy on variety of Kubernetes distributions both on-prem and in the cloud via our Redis Enterprise operator for Kubernetes.

 ## Operator overview {#overview}